anujinho/anujinho/README.md

 - 👋 Hi, I’m @anujinho
 - 👀 I’m interested in replicating human intelligence in machines using mathematics and compute.
-     More specifically, in Self-Supervised and Few-Shot Learning.
+     Specifically, in Self-Supervised and Few-Shot Learning.
 - 🌱 I’m currently working at Shell and TU Delft.
 - 📫 You can reach me at anujrsingh1@gmail.com